-Ice sheet composite sulfate flux
+2.5.1 Ice sheet composite sulphate flux

-The ICI reconstruction (Crowley and Unterman, 2013) provides ice-core-based composite fluxes for the NH and SH over the period 800-2000 CE.
-SH fluxes are based on ice core records from Antarctica, while NH fluxes come from Greenland cores plus one core from Mt.
+- 25 The ICI reconstruction (Crowley and Unterman, 2013) provides ice core-based composite fluxes for the NH and SH over the period 800-2000 CE.
+SH fluxes are based on core records from Antarctica, while NH fluxes come from Greenland cores plus one core from Mt.
 Logan, Alaska.
-We rescaled the sulfate flux reported for Laki (1783) to undo the correction applied by the authors to account for tropospheric vs. stratospheric injection by dividing by a factor of 0.15.
+We rescaled the sulphate flux reported for Laki (1783) to undo the correction applied by the authors to account for tropospheric versus stratospheric injection by dividing by a factor of 0.15.
 The IVI2 database (Gao et al., 2008) does not directly provide ice core composite fluxes.
-However, by inverting the scaling procedure described by Gao et al. (2007), we have reproduced hemispheric composite fluxes based on the reported estimates of stratospheric sulfate aerosol injection over the period 500-2000.
+However, by inverting the scaling procedure described by - 30 Gao et al., (2007), we have reproduced hemispheric composite fluxes based on the reported estimates of stratospheric sulphate aerosol injection over the period 500-2000.
 We validated these results by comparing with the few sample fluxes reported by Gao et al. (2007).

-2.5.2 Volcanic stratospheric sulfur injection
+2.5.2 Volcanic stratospheric sulphur injection

-Global VSSI estimates over the period 501-2000 are extracted from the IVI2 database (Gao et al., 2008) by first summing the reported hemispheric stratospheric sulfate aerosol injections.
-The sulfate aerosol masses of IVI2 are computed assuming 25 % water content, so multiplication by a factor of 0.75 is required to convert sulfate aerosol mass into sulfate mass.
-Finally, conversion from sulfate mass to sulfur mass is computed based on the ratio of molecular weights.
+Global VSSI estimates are extracted from the IVI2 database (Gao et al., 2008) by first summing the reported hemispheric stratospheric sulphate aerosol injections from 501-2000.
+The sulphate aerosol masses of IVI2 are computed assuming 25% water content, so multiplication by a factor of 0.75 is required to convert sulphate aerosol mass into sulphate mass.
+Finally, conversion from sulphate mass to sulphur mass is computed based on the ratio of molecular weights.

-The VolcanEESM database (Mills et al., 2016; Neely and Schmidt, 2016) contains estimates of total SO2 emissions by volcanic eruptions from 1850 to 2015.
-For the pre-satellite era (1850 to 1979), the dataset combines the most recent volcanic sulfate flux datasets from ice cores with volcanological and, where applicable, petrological estimates of the SO2 mass emitted and historical records of large-magnitude volcanic eruptions.
+The VolcanEESM database (Mills et al., 2016; Neely and Schmidt, 2016) contains estimates of total SO_2 emissions by volcanic eruptions from 1850-2015.
+For the pre-satellite era (1850 to 1979), the dataset combines the most recent volcanic

+- sulphate deposition datasets from ice cores with volcanological and, where applicable, petrological estimates of the SO_2 mass emitted as well as historical records of large-magnitude volcanic eruptions.
 In the satellite era, volcanic emissions were primarily derived from remotely sensed observations.
-The database also includes the locations of each eruption and estimates of the maximum and minimum plume height.
-To estimate the mass of sulfur injected into the stratosphere, we take the estimated plume heights and compare to the climatological tropopause height at the latitude of each eruption.
-If the maximum plume height is greater than the climatological tropopause, we assume that the SO2 emitted is in fact injected to the stratosphere.
-SO2 emissions from eruptions with maximum plume heights below the altitude of the local tropopause are thus ignored.
-Conversion from SO2 to sulfur mass is performed by multiplication by the ratio of molecular weights.
+The database includes also the locations of each eruption, as well as estimates of the maximum and minimum plume height.
+To estimate the mass of sulphur injected into the stratosphere, we take the estimated plume heights and compare to the climatological tropopause height at the latitude of each eruption.
+If the - 15 maximum plume height is greater than the climatological tropopause, we assume that the SO_2 emitted is in fact injected to the stratosphere.
+SO_2 emissions from eruptions with maximum plume heights below the altitude of the local tropopause are thus ignored.
+Conversion from SO_2 to sulphur mass is performed by multiplication by the ratio of molecular weights.